 - More about us.
 I, Mary Woodbury, am the creator of this site and author of all content unless otherwise indicated.
 My husband Morgan has also worked endlessly on the more technical aspects of this site, including the book database.
 See the growing list of contributors to the site.
-I’ve also recently added an Affiliates & Features section, which highlights monthly posts from people and organizations with whom we have collaborated.
-If you are interested in becoming a Dragonfly affiliate, please contact me.

-- “Moby Dick, wait–how is that eco-fiction!”
+- The book database: Every book I post here is auto-added to our database, thanks to post fields and a searchable table created by my other half, Morgan.
+The database is extensive and diverse.
+You might say, “Wait, I don’t see a book that should be here.”
+The database is always a work-in-progress.
+Despite Morgan’s building of the database, I run this site voluntarily and when I have time (after my day job and my own writing).
+Sometimes all it takes is just an email to me about a book you think should be here, and I’ll most likely add if it fits the notability criteria listed at the Add a Book page.
+So the database is really just a big library of books falling into the broad category of eco-fiction.
+“Moby Dick, wait–how is that eco-fiction!”
 I don’t make these determinations on my own.
 But the novel did make a statement on the whaling industry, so in that sense it fits this type of fiction–while also falling into other genres, of course.
-I rely on media and book descriptions, and on Jim Dwyer’s field guide to eco-fiction, for help when deciding to add stories to this site.
-Though there are some formulaic approaches to this literature (see “What is Eco-fiction?”), it is broad.
+I rely on media and book descriptions, and on Jim Dwyer’s Where the Wild Books Are: A Field Guide to Ecofiction (University of Nevada Press, 2010) for help when deciding to add stories to this site.
+Though there are some formulaic approaches to this literature (see “What is Eco-fiction?”), the field of literature is broad.
 But at its essence, eco-fiction is strongly motivated by concerns about our natural world and can take place across genres, time, and space.
 How the story unfolds varies–it might fall within the sphere of advocacy, be a political statement, play out as a literary romp, or live wildly as any one of multiple types of genre fiction.

 - Links and Resources: A large list of publishers, journals, projects, and bloggers with similar themes as this site.